dylan-k/i3buntu/README.md

 ```

-# Use dot files
+# Use dot files only
-You need to have these apps
+You should know that this project assumed you have all the dependecies (because when you run `run.sh` it will install everything) so you need to install this things yourself

 - i3
 - urxvt
 - fish
 - rofi
 - polybar

 # Todo
 - [ ] Secret folder to save ssh key, AWS key and so on